 Organisation – It may seem tempting to dedicate less time to the organisation of eLearning due to the fact staff don’t need time off, there is no set time or location and no equipment and trainer to get there but do not underestimate how much needs to be done.
 Deadlines need to be routinely organised for each individual employee, progress regularly monitored, queries always catered for and targets made.
 If not, the lack of control will lead to learners in a wide spectrum of abilities and progress within the course and ultimately money being wasted gauging at what point staff are.

-Variance – Just like with the other 2 methods, it is important to mix it up.
+Variance – Just like the other 2 methods, it is important to mix it up.
 Do not just choose one method and always discount the others when doing more training – each method will suit different situations better. eLearning in particular was identified in the CIPD Learning and Talent Development 2013 report as being most effective when supplemented by the other training choices.
 So make sure you mix it up to enjoy the benefits of all the styles.

-Read our similar guide on the Advantages and Disadvantages of In-House training and the The Advantages and Disadvantages of Public Scheduled Training for more information.
+Read our similar guide on the Advantages and Disadvantages of In-House training and The Advantages and Disadvantages of Public Scheduled Training for more information.